funkygao/gafka/README.md

     /etc/gafka.cf

     {
-        // a zone is groups of kafka cluster that share the same zookeeper ensemble
+        // a zone is groups of kafka cluster that share the same zookeeper ensemble.
+        // zones may reside in different data centers.
         zones: [
             {
                 name: "integration"